-- Ensuring to charge the batteries of your sound processors and always carrying spare batteries with you.
+- Ensuring to charge the batteries of the sound processors and always carry spare batteries.

-People with cochlear implants can identify environmental noises as well as speech sounds although the rate of distinguishing environmental sounds is less than their ability to recognize speech.
-However, will time, their ability to recognize environmental sounds will improve.
+People with cochlear implants can identify environmental noises and speech sounds, although the rate of distinguishing environmental sounds is less than their ability to recognize speech.
+However, with time, their ability to recognize environmental sounds will improve.

-The cochlear implant could destroy your residual hearing, leading to infection in the ear and surrounding tissues, the device could malfunction, ringing in the ear, etc. although the surgical risk involved with cochlear implants is quite rare.
+The cochlear implant could destroy the patient’s residual hearing, leading to infection in the ear and surrounding tissues; the device could malfunction, causing ringing in the ear, etc., although the surgical risk involved with cochlear implants is quite rare.

-People with cochlear implants tend to improve in their hearing as their brain begins to adapt and relearn the stimulation pattern provided by the cochlear implant.
-The cochlear implant is will last the lifetime of the person but the sound processor and microphone will need to be changed periodically.
+People with cochlear implants tend to improve their hearing as their brain adapts and relearn the stimulation pattern provided by the device.
+The cochlear implant will last for the person’s lifetime, but the sound processor and microphone will need to be changed periodically.

 A cochlear implant is not painful since it involves general anesthesia during the procedure.

 The complications associated with the device are listed below:

 1) Delay in wound healing after the procedure

 3) Infections near the implant area